 Pregnant women are also considered a vulnerable population when it comes to flu.
 The AAP recommends pregnant women receive the vaccine, which passes immunity onto the baby.

-"Pregnant women should receive [the flu shot] at any time during pregnancy to protect themselves and their infants.
-Women in the postpartum period who did not receive vaccination during pregnancy should receive influenza vaccine before hospital discharge.
-Influenza vaccination during breastfeeding is safe for mothers and their infants," state the AAP recommendations.
-Vaccination against flu during pregnancy is especially important for protecting your infant once born, as babies aren't eligible for vaccination until 6 months of age.
+“Pregnant women may receive the flu vaccine at any time during pregnancy to protect themselves and their infants.
+Influenza vaccination during breastfeeding is safe for mothers and their infants,” state the AAP recommendations.
+Vaccination against flu during pregnancy is especially important for protecting your infant once born, as babies aren’t eligible for vaccination until 6 months of age.

 This year’s flu vaccine is quadrivalent, meaning it will include four flu strains.
 Check with your child’s pediatrician to figure out which licensed, age-appropriate vaccine is right for your child.

 A version of this post was originally published October 17, 2018.
-It has been updated.
+It has been updated by Motherly editors.